 |

 When I visited the Anglican church of St. Giles the Abbot in October 2003, it had just reopened after refurbishment.
 A neat partition has been placed across the back of the nave, under the west gallery, to give a meeting room and kitchen so that the building can be used more readily for parish events.
-The whole effect is very pleasing and does not detract from the overall balance of the church.
+The changes are very pleasing and do not detract from the overall balance of the church.
 The nave is light and lofty with a stunning red ceiling.
-The church itself is not ancient being built in 1837-9 to the design of J. P. Pritchett.
+The church itself is not ancient, being built in 1837-9 to the design of J. P. Pritchett.
 It formerly had three galleries but now only the west gallery remains.
 The original church was closer to the road on the same site.
+The church is not easy to photograph as it is on an eminence and the south side has many mature trees blocking the view.

 Cheadle is perhaps best known for its Roman Catholic church, St. Giles, built by Pugin between 1841 and 1846.
 The church was funded by the Earl of Shrewsbury, from the Catholic family at nearby Alton.
-If you like Victorian Gothic Revival this is the place to see but on my visits so far I have not been able to photograph the interior.
+If you like Victorian Gothic Revival, this is the place to see it at its height, but on my visits so far I have not been able to photograph the interior.
 The steeple of St. Giles is so tall that one is forced to stand well back to photograph it and then other buildings intrude.
-There is much else to see in Cheadle and it would be useful to try photography when the sun is in the east.

 The Buildings of England, Staffordshire, by Nikolaus Pevsner, Penguin, 1974, ISBN 0 14 071046 9